Bahamas Travel Guide

 Built around an attractive harbour and close to the tourist playground of Paradise Island, the city can be impossibly crowded most days with visiting cruise ship passengers (mostly American day-tripping tourists) and lots of traffic.
 Whenever I visited Nassau, I would park my car in the quiet streets on the outskirts of town and walk into the centre.

-- Across the road from the hotel is the stately Government House – residence of the British Governor General, which features a statue of Colombus out front.
+Across the road from the hotel is the stately Government House – residence of the British Governor General, which features a statue of Columbus out front.

 Outside of Nassau